UltimatePOS

 1. For Local server = Storage will be used for the server where POS is installed

-2. For Dropbox = Storage of dropbox will be used
+2. For AWS S3= Storage of AWS S3 will be used

 📩 Still stuck?
 Contact Support